AdobeDocs/real-time-cdp-collaboration.en/help/guide/collaborate/discover.md

 >[!NOTE]
 >
->The visibility of your collaborator's audiences depends on the setting that your collaborator chose for an audience in the [metadata visibility section](/help/guide/setup/onboard-audiences.md#metadata-visibility).
+>The visibility of your collaborator's audiences depends on the setting that your collaborator chose for an audience in the [connection access section](/help/guide/setup/onboard-audiences.md#connection-access) and the [metadata visibility section](/help/guide/setup/onboard-audiences.md#metadata-visibility).
 If your collaborator has set all audiences to private, this section will not display any audiences.

 The **[!UICONTROL Relevant audiences]** section displays the following information for each recommended audience: